-Carry your enrollee ID card with you at all times and show it each time you need health care.
-Be sure to see your primary care physician first.
+Carry your Blues ID card with you at all times and show it each time you need health care.
 All services should be handled through your primary care physician.
-Care you seek on your own may not be covered.
+Health care you get from a specialist without a referral may not be covered.

 Types of care we offer

-Basically, there are three categories of care: primary care, urgent care and emergency care.
-Click on the links below to find out more details about each type of service.
+There are three basic categories of care: primary care, urgent care and emergency care.

 - Primary care is scheduled through your primary care physician and includes:

-- Routine care, which you would receive for non-life threatening illnesses like a sore throat, fever, cold or rash.
+- Routine care, which you'd get for non-life-threatening illnesses like a sore throat, fever, cold or rash.

 - Follow-up care, which refers to visits with your doctor to monitor a previously diagnosed condition such as an ear infection.

-- Emergency care: when you have a sudden and unplanned emergency and taking the time to call your primary care physician may mean permanent damage to your health, call 9-1-1 or go directly to the nearest hospital emergency room.
+- Emergency care is needed for sudden and unplanned emergencies when taking the time to call your primary care physician may mean permanent damage to your health.
+Call 911 or go directly to the nearest hospital emergency room.
 Emergency care is a covered benefit.

-- Mental health services: we help those who are struggling with substance abuse or mental health conditions.
+- Mental health services: We cover services for people struggling with substance abuse or mental health conditions.
 Our care managers evaluate your needs and help arrange for services.

-- Pain management: we not only treat diseases, but we also help you manage your pain.
+- Pain management: You get coverage for services to help you manage pain.
 We consider pain management services an important part of a complete disease treatment plan.

 Special care for women

-- Breast reconstruction following a mastectomy: your health coverage complies with the Women’s Health and Cancer Rights Act of 1998.
-It includes important protections for you when you are having surgery and reconstruction of the breast.
+- Breast reconstruction following a mastectomy: Your health coverage complies with the Women’s Health and Cancer Rights Act of 1998.
+It includes important protections for you when you're having surgery and reconstruction of the breast.

-- Obstetrical care: when you are having a baby, you are not limited to a hospital stay of less than 48 hours following a vaginal delivery or 96 hours following a cesarean section.
-Your doctor or certified nurse midwife, may discharge you earlier if everything goes well.
+- Obstetrical care: When you're having a baby, you're not limited to a hospital stay of less than 48 hours following a vaginal delivery or 96 hours following a cesarean section.
+Your doctor or certified nurse midwife may discharge you earlier if everything goes well.

 Services that aren't covered

 Some services aren't covered by your plan.
 Please review your member handbook for your particular plan's examples.